hyesunyun/MedSysReviewsFromLLMs/README.md

 `llm_outputs.csv` includes all the LLM-generated reviews.
 A subset of outputs have been selected for the domain expert interviews.
 They are available at https://llm4msr.netlify.app/

-## CODE FOR GENERATING REVIEWS
+## Code for Generating Reviews

-This repository provides the details of generating medical systematic reviews using BioMedLM and Galactica.
+This section provides the details of generating medical systematic reviews using BioMedLM and Galactica. `get_outputs_for_cochrane_titles_galactica_biomedlm.ipynb` includes the code.
 Reviews from ChatGPT were generated using the web interface.

 ### SETUP

 Create conda environment from the environment.yml: `conda env create -f environment.yml`

 Activate the conda environment: `conda activate llm4msr`